LuizMeier/backstage/README.md

 You can folow my [blog](https://blog.lmeier.net) or [Medium](https://medium.lmeier.net) for new content.

 This version already contains the plugins and necessary customizations to use with those 2 tools.
-Just change the variables in `app-config.yaml` and `examples/org.yaml`
+Just change the variables in `app-config.yaml` and `examples/org.yaml` to start playing.

 To start the app, run: